 The Proposition's poetic and dark lyrical score

-The soundtrack is placed at the forefront of the filmic text and comprises sixteen ballad-type musical segments that Cave describes as "soft chamber pieces, ghostly moodscapes and whispered laments".
+The soundtrack is placed at the forefront and comprises 16 ballad-type musical segments that Cave describes as 'soft chamber pieces, ghostly moodscapes and whispered laments'.